Get insider access

 Compared To Other Monitors

-The Corsair XENEON 27QHD240 is a fantastic gaming monitor with incredible motion handling, a high refresh rate, and perfect black levels.
+The Corsair XENEON 27QHD240 is an amazing PC gaming monitor with incredible motion handling, a high refresh rate, and perfect black levels.
 It can please any type of gamer with the combination of the fast refresh rate and premium picture quality.
-On top of its fantastic gaming performance, it even has a few extra productivity features compared to some other monitors.
+On top of its amazing gaming performance, it even has a few extra productivity features compared to some other monitors.
 However, considering it doesn't get as bright as the ASUS ROG Swift OLED PG27AQDM and has higher input lag at low refresh rates, the ASUS offers better value.
 Still, if you can find it for less than the ASUS and the LG 27GR95QE-B, it might be worth getting if its downsides don't bother you.
 The limited three-year warranty on the Corsair is positive compared to the LG and ASUS, but the warranty also has some exceptions.

 See our recommendations for the best gaming monitors, the best 1440p gaming monitors, and the best 240Hz monitors.